 (Table1 Join Table2 UNION ALL Table1 Join Table3).

-Table1 LEFT JOIN (Table2 UNION Table3)) cannot be pushed because the number of unmatched rows can differ depending on whether the join is executed before or after the UNION.
+Table1 LEFT JOIN (Table2 UNION Table3) cannot be pushed, as the number of unmatched rows may vary depending on whether the join is executed before or after the UNION.

-(Table2 UNION Table3) left Join Table1, on the other hand, can be pushed because here, both methods (join after UNION vs. UNION after join) will return the same unmatched rows.
+Conversely, (Table2 UNION Table3) LEFT JOIN Table1 can be pushed because, in this case, both methods (join after UNION vs. UNION after join) will return the same unmatched rows.

 Teradata Branch Grouping